spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 <br />

-# Update and Manage the MAAS Gateway
+# Update and Manage the PCG

 Palette maintains the Operating System (OS) image and all configurations for the PCG.
 Periodically, the OS images, configurations, and other components need to be updated to resolve security or functionality issues.
-Palette releases updates when required, and informs you with an update notification when you click on the gateway in the **Manage Cloud Gateways** page.
+Palette releases updates when required, and informs you with an update notification when you click on the PCG in the **Manage Cloud Private Cloud Gateways** page.

 Review the changes in the update notification, and apply the update when you are ready.

-Updating the cloud gateway does not result in any downtime for the tenant clusters.
+Updating the PCG does not result in any downtime for the tenant clusters.
 During the update process, new cluster provisioning is unavailable.
-New cluster requests are queued and processed when the gateway update is complete.
+New cluster requests are queued and processed when the PCG update is complete.

 <br />

-# Delete the MAAS Gateway
+# Delete the PCG

-Follow these steps to delete a MAAS gateway.
+Follow these steps to delete a MAAS PCG.
 <br />

 1. Log in to [Palette](https://console.spectrocloud.com) as a tenant admin.